 The globalization of higher education is allowing the brightest minds to come together from all corners of the world and power the research, discoveries and companies of the future.
 As more universities share their human capital and view the world as their campus, there’s no telling what can be accomplished.

-Michael Waxman-Lenz is the Acting Chief Executive Officer of the American Technion Society.
+Michael Waxman-Lenz is acting CEO of the American Technion Society.

 Be a part of our community

 JNS serves as the central hub for a thriving community of readers who appreciate the invaluable context our coverage offers on Israel and their Jewish world.

 Please join our community and help support our unique brand of Jewish journalism that makes sense.